 Naturally, as a generator owner, your next follow-up question would be; which is better between a Liquid Propane (LP) or a Natural gas-powered (NG) generator?
 This will help you understand which generator is best for you and the intended purposes.

-A standby NG-powered generator taps into an underground fuel line which helps give it an unlimited access to natural gas to help your generator run continuously.
-Since these underground fuel lines are controlled by the relevant township, you won't have to worry about filling up the generator's tank, like you would if you had an LP-powered unit.
-Typically, these units can continuously run for up to 200 hours without any hiccups.
-On the other hand, if the natural gas line you're on is damaged during any natural disaster, your fuel access is then limited or restricted.
+A standby NG-powered generator connects to an underground fuel pipe, giving it unlimited access to natural gas to keep your generator running continually.
+Because these subterranean fuel lines are managed by the relevant township, you will not have to worry about filling the generator's tank, as you would with an LP-powered machine.
+Typically, these units may run for up to 200 hours without interruption.
+However, if the natural gas line you're on is broken during a natural catastrophe, your fuel access will be reduced or restricted.

 So if you want a couple of days worth of backup power, you should probably go for a tank that's relatively bigger.
 Also, keep in mind that filled propane tanks will only hold 80% of their rated capacities, meaning a 500-gallon tank can only store 400 gallons of propane.